LowKey88/SAJElekeeper/README.md

 1. Make sure [HACS](https://hacs.xyz/) is installed in your Home Assistant instance.
 2. Click the HACS install button above or add this repository as a custom repository in HACS:
    - Go to HACS > Integrations > ⋮ > Custom repositories
-   - Add `https://github.com/lowkey88/SAJMonitor` as a repository
+   - Add `https://github.com/lowkey88/SAJElekeeper` as a repository
    - Select "Integration" as the category
-3. Click "Download" on the SAJ Monitor integration
+3. Click "Download" on the SAJ Elekeeper integration
 4. Restart Home Assistant

 ### Manual Installation

 1. Download the latest release from this repository
 2. Create a `custom_components` directory in your Home Assistant configuration directory if it doesn't already exist
-3. Extract the `saj_monitor` directory from the release into the `custom_components` directory
+3. Extract the `saj_elekeeper` directory from the release into the `custom_components` directory
 4. Restart Home Assistant

 ## Configuration